aminewe898/mini-DJcontroller/CAD/README.md

-the case may look inconplet becous it is i plan on making the smaller holes and little tweks when i actually print it out the case untile now has a hole and a lid to put the pcb a hole for the knobe to change the sound on one side and the other will have the microphone for the music off course i may make it bigger or smaller but the shape is the smae off course i need to prototype many encluser to arrive to the perfect size and shape .
+This case is still a work in progress.
+Right now, the basic shape is done: the main body, the lid where the PCB will sit, a hole for the knob, and another opening on the other side where the microphone will go.
+I haven't printed it yet, so the details might change.
+Once I start doing test prints, I’ll fix the small holes, adjust the size, and tweak anything that doesn’t fit well.
+The overall design will stay the same, but the measurements will probably shift a bit as I try it out.

 <img width="718" height="386" alt="Screenshot 2025-12-13 115145" src="https://github.com/user-attachments/assets/db7f4ac8-83a1-4b5d-a291-de43463ab582" />